angelblue05/AuctionSnatch/README.md

 * Re-order or Ignore items in the list
 * Set maximum buyout price per item.
 Auction One will not prompt your for items above that price.
 * Localization available: English, French

+Slash commands:
+/ao debug: Toggle debug
+/ao cancelauction: Cancel auction on right-click in the auctions tab /ao searchoncreate: Search the item in the Auction House after creating the auction in our list